dudarev/my-mukuwiki/progress/README.md

 0.0.1

-	2 - login with twitter
-    	7 - get social auth example project
-    	8 - get my credentials to this project
     3 - login with github
+        13 - associate with twitter account

 later

 	4 - show content of README.md